bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

 ### Implementing the Task Query
 Once we've defined the type information for our schema, we can start implementing the logic.
-The `Queries::Task` Query should behave like the `show` method in a controller.
+The `Queries::Task` query should behave like the `show` method in a controller.
 It accepts an ID, and then returns the corresponding record.

 ```ruby